 Artificial intelligence uses machine learning, including deep learning (i.e. neural networks) and evolutionary algorithms to make machines behave like humans.
 Artificial intelligence is the science, whilst machine learning is the enabler for AI.

 Companies like Google and Nvidia are at the forefront of AI development, conducting research and applying the science to work in areas such as visual processing (e.g. facial recognition), self-driving cars, product recommendations and lip reading.

 Deep learning involves using machine learning algorithms inspired by the structure and function of the brain.
-These are called artificial neural networks and have benefited from the availability of more powerful computers and big data.
+These are artificial neural networks and they benefit from the availability of more powerful computers and big data.

 Traditional machine learning algorithms generally reach a plateau of performance after processing a certain amount of data.
 However, deep learning algorithms continue to improve their performance as more data is fed into them.
 This is especially powerful for areas where data is being generated after the algorithm has started to process and learn from an initial set of data.

 How will AI change conversion rate optimisation?

 Artificial intelligence is a natural fit for conversion rate optimisation.
 AI is about learning from experience (e.g. A/B testing), incremental change (e.g. exploiting insights) and predicting outcomes (e.g. personalisation and anticipatory design).